kimco2/Logistic_regression_creditworthiness/README.md

-# Logistic Regression credit risk classification
+# Logistic regression credit risk classification

 ## **Overview**
  Logistic regression was used to develop a model based on loan risk, to identify the creditworthiness of borrowers, whether they are healthy or high risk.